For a limited time only

 The following minimum computer configuration is necessary to run Objeq Delay:

 Installation and authorization of Objeq Delay is quick and easy.
-We use so-called custom installers which include both the program itself and your licence information.
-Installation and authorization can therefore be carried out automatically in a single step and from a single fine when your computer is online.
+For the installation of our different products we use so-called custom installers which include both the program itself and your licence information.
+Installation and authorization can therefore be carried out automatically in a single step and from a single file when your computer is online.
 AAS products use a a copy protection system based on a a proprietary challenge/response key exchange and therefore their authorization does not rely on other third party software and/or hardware.

 In order to start the installation process, simply double-click on the installer file that you have downloaded.
 This will first install the program and then use the licence information included in the custom installer file to to carry out automatically the challenge/response procedure.